-What’s not unsettling though is that Google is always hiring, and constantly scouring for top talent.
-So even though its interview process is particularly daunting, you shouldn’t be deterred from preparing assiduously and giving it your best shot.
-By adopting a mix of diligence, the right prep strategy and perseverance, locking an offer at this tech giant is definitely possible.
+What’s not unsettling, though, is that Google is always hiring and constantly scouring for top talent.
+So even though its interview process is particularly daunting, you shouldn’t be deterred from preparing and giving it your best shot.
+By adopting a mix of diligence, the right prep strategy, and perseverance, landing an offer from this tech giant is definitely possible.

-What does Google look for in software developers?
+What Does Google Look for in Software Developers?

-That’s essentially because Google looks for a certain “type” of candidates - engineers who aren’t just great problem solvers but also exhibit the right attitude, temperament and character.
-Engineers who have limited domain expertise and don’t demonstrate the ability to think outside their domain, are most likely going to fall short.
+That’s essentially because Google looks for a specific “type” of candidates — software engineers who aren’t just great problem solvers but also exhibit the right attitude, temperament, and character.
+Software engineers who have limited domain expertise and don’t demonstrate the ability to think outside their domain will likely fall short.
 The bottom line is that Google specifically looks for well-rounded engineers who can shoulder responsibility, be accountable, and deliver.

-How to get a job at Google?
+How to Get a Job at Google

 Here’s a gist of what you should be doing to land that dream offer with Google: